FEDERALISM IN 2020

 True to form, in 2016 federalism made an appearance in the parties’ platforms.
 Republicans declared that federalism, along with other key constitutional principles, “must be preserved uncompromised for future generations.”
 As part of an extended discussion pledging a “Rebirth of Constitutional Government,” the Republican platform called the Tenth Amendment and federalism “the Foundation of Personal Liberty” and “the cornerstone of our constitutional system.”
 In this document, the Obama administration was harshly criticized for undermining federalism through a variety of centralizing policies. [ii]

 For their part, Democrats did not emphasize the constitutional aspects of federalism, but put forward a vision of a powerful federal government that would protect civil rights and be active in “Investing in Communities Left Behind” and “Building Strong Cities and Metro Areas.” [iii]

-Beyond general principles, several specific issues between the federal and state governments are on the table for the 2016 presidential election.
+Now, several specific issues between the federal and state governments are on the table for the 2020 presidential election.
 From upcoming Supreme Court cases to contradictory state and federal laws, the next President will have a platform to address the role of federalism in state and federal policy.
 We examine four such issues here: